madhavkhoslaa/madhavkhoslaa.github.io/content/posts/Solid.md

 tags: [SOLID, Design Patterns, Uncle Bob]
 ---

 SOLID is just an acronym for a few principles that Robert C. Martin compiled together.
 SOLID Design principles aim to make your code base extensible, easy to modify in the future, and easy to debug and fix.
-They are not RULES just a bunch of thought ideas of segregation of logic and how to organize your code.
+They are *not rules* just a bunch of thought ideas of segregation of logic and how to organize your code.

 **S** => [Single Responsibility Principle](#1-Single-Responsibility-Principle)